The National Archives (United Kingdom): MI5 records at TNA

-TNA receives records from MI5 around twice a year.
+The National Archives receives records from MI5 around twice a year.
 Some information in records, or records themselves, are withheld at the discretion of MI5.

 MI5 records in the news

 MI5 records relating to British Prime Minister Margaret Thatcher's time in office have caused some questions and controversy regarding the transparency of the British government.
 In 2017, journalist Richard Norton-Taylor argued that MI5, and the British government by extension, was purposely withholding some information that the public deserves to know.
 Norton-Taylor specifically refers to Thatcher's reluctance to allow the publication of two books looking into the impact that intelligence organizations of Britain had on World War II, as well as her worries about British activities in Northern Ireland becoming known to the general public.

 Additional MI5 records relating to the blacklisting of government workers during Thatcher's time in office have also prompted questions after their release.
 In addition to government workers, the blacklists also targeted other groups, such as unions and minorities, that may not fall in line with Conservative policies.
-Debates on the roles of MI5, Whitehall, and Thatcher's administration, have come up in light of these records at TNA and prompted questions of transparency as well as whether or not these blacklists had an effect on the careers of any individuals included.
+Debates on the roles of MI5, Whitehall, and Thatcher's administration, have come up in light of these records at The National Archives and prompted questions of transparency as well as whether or not these blacklists had an effect on the careers of any individuals included.
 Questions also remain, as of 2018, whether or not there are still blacklists currently in effect and if these could affect government workers, unions, and other individuals possibly included in the blacklists.